CoFH/cofh.github.io/docs/energy-cell/index.md

 ### Light source
 A placed energy cell that is holding [Redstone Flux](/docs/redstone-flux/) emits a light level of between 1 and 8, depending on how full it is.

+### Redstone comparators
+When placed next to an energy cell, a [redstone comparator](https://minecraft.gamepedia.com/Redstone_Comparator) emits a signal strength of between 0 and 15, depending on how full the energy cell is.

 Tiers